makash/accelerating-your-security-learning-in-2017-null-Bangalore-Jan2017/Acceleraring-Your-Security-Learning-in-2017.md

 # How will I remember everything?
 - Use markdown for documentation
-- Use raneto for personal website
+- Use raneto / mkdocs for personal website

 ## Setup Raneto